Sir Robert Jenkinson, 1st Baronet

-Jenkinson was the son of Sir Robert Jenkinson of Walcot, Oxfordshire and his wife Anna-Maria Lee, daughter of Sir Robert Lee of Billeslee.
-He matriculated at Trinity College, Oxford aged 16 on 16 December 1636 and was called to the bar at Inner Temple in 1649.
+Jenkinson was the son of Sir Robert Jenkinson of Walcot, Oxfordshire, and his wife Anna-Maria Lee, daughter of Sir Robert Lee of Billeslee.
+He matriculated at Trinity College, Oxford, aged 16 on 16 December 1636 and was called to the bar at Inner Temple in 1649.

 In 1654, Jenkinson was elected Member of Parliament for Oxfordshire in the First Protectorate Parliament.
 He was re-elected MP for Oxfordshire in 1656 for the Second Protectorate Parliament and in 1659 for the Third Protectorate Parliament.
 He was created baronet on 18 May 1661.

 Jenkinson died at the age of 56.

-Jenkinson married Mary Banks, daughter of Sir John Bankes PC of Kingston Hall, Dorset.
+Jenkinson married Mary Banks, daughter of Sir John Bankes of Kingston Hall, Dorset.
 He was succeeded in the baronetcy by his son Robert.